-If you are as dedicated a coffee drinker as I am, you'll certainly know about Arabica coffee beans, they're in almost every cup of coffee you drink!
+If, like PurelyCoffeeBeans knows, you are a dedicated coffee drinker, you’ll certainly know about Arabica coffee beans, they’re in almost every cup of coffee you drink!

 Coffee Drinkers of the World place considerable importance on just this one humble variety of coffee bean, the Arabica beans.

 While there are other varieties of coffee available worldwide, most coffee drinkers prefer their coffee to be made from Arabica coffee beans.
 And for good reason: it’s lower in caffeine and more refined in taste than most Robusta coffee beans.

 Disclaimer: As an Amazon Associate, I earn commission from any qualifying purchases.

 Welcome to PurelyCoffeeBeans!
 Let me pour you an iced coffee!
 It’s getting warm outside!